 - Become a supporter: Help us spread awareness of our campaigns and continue our vision

 - Become an activist: Spread the word, join our action days and stay updated

-- Join the action team: Promote our campaigns, support our office and increase your experience
+- Join us in our office: Promote our campaigns, support our office and increase your experience

 What do we do?

 SUPPORTERS: How YOU can help The TaxPayers’ Alliance

 TPA Supporters are core to the success of our campaigns and the wide influence we have.

 Anyone can join our network of supporters who help spread awareness of our organisation, our goals and our voice as the champion of the taxpayer.

 By subscribing to our email newsletter, Supporters receive regular updates on the progress of our campaigns as well as our ongoing research.
 Through donations Supporters ensure that we can continue to hold government to account and keep pressure on politicians to deliver what is best for taxpayers.

 The work we do simply could not be achieved without the help of our supporters.
 If you would like to help us continue this work, then you can sign up to our email newsletter, donate and of course keep advancing our ideas and vision in your day-to-day life.